Yousefx10/HTML-App-Inventor/project/notes.md

 # [important area]
-taking the design to new era :
+taking the design into new era :
 ### - add smartphone frame to live iframe.
 ### - add RUN button to start ot stop the actions like button click or timer trick.
 ### - having the ability to naming the kits with a changable names.